nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/images.md

 ## NERC Images List

+Once you're logged in to NERC's Horizon dashboard.

+Navigate to Project -> Compute -> Images.

 NERC provides a set of default images that can be used as source while launching an instance: